Labour deputy leadership race appears set for Phillipson v Powell contest

 Education Secretary Bridget Phillipson and ex-Commons leader Lucy Powell look set to fight it out for Labour’s deputy leadership as the first stage of the contest draws to a close.

-Candidates face a final scramble for the 80 nominations required from MPs as they bid to make it to the second round of the contest on Thursday.

-So far, only Ms Phillipson has secured enough support, sailing over the line with 116 nominations by Wednesday night, with Ms Powell just three short.
+Cabinet minister Ms Phillipson had already secured enough support a day before the deadline, sailing over the line with 116 nominations, with Ms Powell just three short by Wednesday night.

+Left-wing MP Ms Ribeiro-Addy posted on social media: “Unfortunately, I have not secured the high number of nominations required to proceed in the deputy leadership contest.

+“I am disappointed that the full range of Labour members’ views will not be represented on the ballot paper.”

-The Education Secretary said on Thursday: “This morning I have written to the general secretary of the Labour Party to accept nomination as a candidate for deputy leader.
+Education Secretary Ms Phillipson said earlier on Thursday: “This morning I have written to the general secretary of the Labour Party to accept nomination as a candidate for deputy leader.

 “It’s time to unite our party and smash Reform.”

-Early on Thursday the Commons Foreign Affairs Committee chairwoman Dame Emily Thornberry dropped out of the race, saying “it has been a privilege to take part in this race with such brilliant women”.
+Earlier in the day, Commons Foreign Affairs Committee chairwoman Dame Emily Thornberry dropped out of the race, saying “it has been a privilege to take part in this race with such brilliant women”.

 She had picked up just 13 nominations by Wednesday night.